sijnstra/agdev-projects/README.md

 Within the game you can use `?` to get help.

+The game provides some examples of using the Agon native C libary featuers as well as abstracting them via the acurses library.

 ## configuration file
 You can specify a config file using `-s filename` at the prompt.
 The default file is .aminesrc in the current directory.
 The file allows you to add additional levels, or change the currently available levels.